The Idea

 let pi_estimate = 4.0 * (inside_circle as f64) / (total_points as f64);

-The convergence is slow (√N), but that's okay.
-We care about the principle: more compute = better results.
+The convergence is slow (square root of N), but that's okay.
+More compute = better results.

 Why It's Perfect for Distributed Computing